Dentures

 Are you a candidate?

-Dentures are a suitable option for individuals who have lost some or all of their natural teeth.
-Here are some indications that you may be a good candidate for dentures:
+Here are some signs that you may be a good candidate for dentures:

-- Extensive Tooth Loss: If you have lost a significant number of teeth or have no remaining natural teeth, dentures can effectively restore your ability to eat, speak, and smile.
+• Major Tooth Loss: If you have lost a significant number of teeth or have no remaining natural teeth.

-- Functional Impairment: Tooth loss can affect your ability to chew food properly, leading to poor nutrition and digestive issues.
-Dentures can help improve your ability to bite and chew, allowing for a more varied and nutritious diet.
+• Functional Impairment: Tooth loss is affecting your ability to properly chew food leading to poor nutrition and digestive issues.

-- Aesthetic Concerns: Missing teeth can impact your self-confidence and alter the appearance of your smile.
-Dentures can provide a natural-looking set of teeth, enhancing your facial aesthetics and boosting your self-esteem.
+• Aesthetic Concerns: Missing teeth have impacted your self-confidence and the appearance of your smile.

-- General Health: Overall health plays a role in determining candidacy for dentures.
-Individuals with chronic conditions or compromised immune systems may prefer dentures as a less invasive treatment option compared to surgical procedures like dental implants.
+• General Health: Your overall health plays a role in determining candidacy for dentures.
+Individuals with chronic conditions may prefer dentures as a less invasive treatment option compared to surgical procedures like dental implants.

 Denture treatment process

-The process of getting dentures typically involves several steps and requires coordination between you and your dentist.
-Here is an overview of how a denture treatments are generally performed:
+The process of getting dentures typically involves several steps lasting an average of six weeks to three months.
+Here is a basic overview of how denture treatments are performed:

-- Denture Fabrication: Using the dental impressions, your dentures will be fabricated in a dental laboratory.
-Skilled technicians will create a custom mold based on the specifications provided by your dentist.
-The denture base, which fits over your gums, is made from acrylic or other suitable materials.
-Artificial teeth, carefully selected to match your natural teeth, are placed in the denture base.
+4. Fabrication: Next, your dental impressions will be sent to a dental laboratory for fabrication.
+Skilled dental technicians will create a custom mold based on your unique impressions.
+The denture base (which fits over your gums) is made from acrylic.
+Artificial teeth are selected to match your natural teeth and placed in the denture base.

-- Try-in and Adjustments: Once your dentures are ready, you will have a try-in appointment.
-During this visit, your dentist will place the dentures in your mouth to assess the fit, bite, and aesthetics.
+5. Initial Fitting: Once your dentures are ready, another appointment is scheduled to place the dentures in your mouth to assess the fit, bite, and aesthetics.
 Any necessary adjustments will be made to ensure a comfortable and functional fit.
-It is crucial to communicate any concerns or discomfort to your dentist during this stage for optimal results.

-- Final Placement: After the try-in appointment, the dentures will be sent back to the laboratory for the final processing.
-Once completed, you will return to the dental office for the final placement of your dentures.
-Your dentist will ensure that the dentures fit properly, provide instructions on care and maintenance, and address any post-placement concerns or questions you may have.
+6. Final Placement: After the initial fitting appointment, the dentures will be sent back to the laboratory (if necessary) for the final adjustments.
+Once completed, you will return to the office for the final placement.

 Life with dentures